 Stateless autoconfiguration for IPv6 is like a “mini-DHCP” server for IPv6.
 Routers running IPv6 can give the prefix of the network and a gateway address to clients looking for an IPv6 address.
-IPv6 uses the NDP (Neighbor Discovery Protocol) and one of the things this protocol offers is RS (Route Solicitation and (RA) Router Advertisement messages that help an IPv6 device to automatically configure an IPv6 address.
+IPv6 uses the NDP (Neighbor Discovery Protocol), and one of the things this protocol offers is RS (Route Solicitation and (RA) Router Advertisement messages that help an IPv6 device configure an IPv6 address automatically.
 Let’s take a look at a configuration example:

-I’m going to use two routers to show you how stateless autoconfiguration works.
+I will use two routers to show you how stateless autoconfiguration works.
 R2 will have an IPv6 address and is going to send router advertisements.
-R1 will use this to configure it’s own IPv6 address.
+R1 will use this to configure its own IPv6 address.

 R2(config)#ipv6 unicast-routing